pandzicivan/vitess-deadlock-example/README.md

     1,
     1,
     "Foo"
-);,
+);
 ```

-All 3 inserts will be successful.
+Both inserts will be successful.

 2. 1 insert in `customer_order_item` table and 1 update of `customer_order` inside transaction.